 Although GRECO welcomes a certain amount of measures passed in the last few years, including the obligation for lawmakers to report gifts and benefits, it warns that the high threshold remains a cause for concern – according to the law, Slovak MP’s only have to report gifts exceeding ten times the minimum wage, roughly 5.200 euros.

-The Council of Europe also points out that Slovakia has failed to introduce a mechanism to improve the transparency of the legislative process and didn’t plan measures to report contacts between lawmakers and lobbyists or other third parties “whose intent is to sway public policy on behalf of partial interest”.
+The Council of Europe’s anti-corruption body also points out that Slovakia has failed to introduce reforms to improve the transparency of the legislative process and didn’t plan measures to report contacts between lawmakers and lobbyists or other third parties “whose intent is to sway public policy on behalf of partial interest”.

 “This is particularly relevant to address inappropriate ‘behind-the-scenes’ decision-making practices”, GRECO executive secretary Gianluca Esposito said, as well as preventing situations of conflict of interest.